 Wechat: the New Way to Connect for Seniors

-It is the most used app in China for Senior.
+It is the most used app in China for seniors.
 Wechat is a social media where networks of friends get to socialize and communicate.
-Besides, Wechat can also perform a variety of functions such as online payment, online shopping, booking movie tickets, other daily activities…
+Besides, WeChat can also perform a variety of functions such as online payment, online shopping, booking movie tickets, other daily activities…

-WeChat has about 1 billion active monthly users with the average user spending around 4.5 hours per day.
+WeChat has about 1.2 billion monthly active users with the average user spending around 4.5 hours per day.

-Senior are spending also lot of time on WeChat chatting with Friends.
+Senior are spending also a lot of time on WeChat.